 C. auris has been identified from many body sites including bloodstream, urine, respiratory tract, biliary fluid, wounds, and external ear canal.
 Approximately half of clinical cases in the United States have involved the bloodstream and the remainder have been found in non-invasive body sites.

 Susceptibility testing and identification to species level is performed routinely on Candida species isolated from sterile body sites and upon request when isolated from other sites.
-In the US, about 30% of C. auris isolates are resistant to amphotericin B, about 90% are resistant to fluconazole, and less than 5% have been resistant to echinocandins.
-Some isolates have been resistant to all 3 classes of antifungal drugs.
+Antifungal susceptibility testing by the CDC Antibiotic Resistance (AR) Lab Network found that 86% of isolates tested in 2020 were resistant to azoles and 26% were resistant to amphotericin B. Most concerningly, resistance to echinocandins, the first-line treatment for all invasive Candida infections, tripled in 2021 compared with 2020 (rising from 3 to 19 cases).
+A few isolates have been resistant to all 3 classes of antifungal drugs.

 C. auris can survive in warmer and saltier environments than other fungal pathogens.
-Screening high-risk patients by swabbing common sites of colonization such as their armpits and groin, is one key to stopping its spread in health care facilities.
+Screening high-risk patients by swabbing their armpits and groin, common sites of colonization, is one key to stopping its spread in health care facilities.
 There is no protocol for decolonizing patients, but regular bathing with chlorhexidine can reduce C. auris growth.

 To reduce the risk of spreading C. auris, health care facilities might cohort colonized and infected patients, instruct health care personnel or other caregivers to wear gowns and gloves when providing care to them, clean their rooms with different products than usual, and encourage family members and others who come in contact with them to wash their hands often.